ORCID/ORCID-Source/orcid-integration-test/src/test/manual-test/README.md

 72. Go to https://qa.orcid.org/self-service

-73. Add a contact in the Add Member Contacts email field
+73. Add a contact in the Add Member Contacts email field (at the bottom of the page)

 		Email: ma_test_[DD][month][YYYY]@mailinator.com